Complex $L_p$-Intersection Bodies: Introduction

 \begin{MainTheorem} Suppose that $p>-1$ is non-zero and $C \in \convexbodiesO(\CC)$.
 Then there exists $d_{C,p} > 0$, such that $\IntBody_{C,p} K = d_{C,p}\IntBody_p K$ for every $\unitsurf^1$-invariant $K \in \starbodiesO(\CC^n)$. \end{MainTheorem}

 Let us also note that, in general, Theorem~\ref{mthm:PlushIntBody} without the assumption of $\unitsurf^1$-invariance is false, if $p\geq-1$, as we show in Section~\ref{sec:counterExConv}.

-Turning now to inequalities for intersection bodies, our next main result is a generalization of Busemann's intersection inequality~\eqref{eq:BusIntersectIneq} for $\IntBody_{C,p}$.
-The affine character of these operators lead to affine isoperimetric inequalities in the following sense.
+Turning now to inequalities for intersection bodies, our next main result relates the volume of complex $L_p$-intersection bodies with the volume of their real counterparts. \begin{MainTheorem} Suppose that $C \in \convexbodiesO(\CC)$ is origin-symmetric and $-1\leq p < 1$ is non-zero.
+If $K \in \starbodiesO(\CC^n)$, then